thebigsleepjoe/TTT-Bots-2/README.md

 ⚠️⚠️⚠️ WARNING: THIS IS NOT READY FOR PRODUCTION USE. ⚠️⚠️⚠️

-The repo may be public, but the master branch is constantly being updated at least weekly, and should not be relieb upon for 'errorless' gameplay until this warning is removed.
+The repo may be public, but the master branch is constantly being updated at least weekly with often untested code.
+Do not use this for non-development use until this warning is removed.

 ![TTT Bots Header](tttbots-banner2.png)
 ## What is this?